The Leader in Quality Life Science Training

 • Why is validation necessary and what regulations guide validation requirements?

-• Review of the computer validation references in regulations and guidances:
+• Review of the computer validation references in US and EU regulations and guidances:

 1. 21 CFR Part 211